adobe/aio-cli-plugin-aem-cloud-service-migration/README.md

 When run, the script will perform the following actions:

 #### Create Maven Projects
-Up to Maven projects will be created:
+The following maven projects will be created:

 - aem-cloud-migration.apps - for immutable content that is to be deployed under /apps
 - aem-cloud-migration.content - for mutable content that is to be deployed elsewhere, such as /conf